Haghrah/PyIT2FLS/README.md

 NumPy and SciPy based toolkit for Type 1 and Interval Type 2 Fuzzy Logic Systems.

 ## Licence
 PyIT2FLS is published under MIT license.
-If you are using the developed toolkit, please cite preprint of our paper [PyIT2FLS: A New Python Toolkit for Interval Type 2 Fuzzy Logic Systems](https://arxiv.org/abs/1909.10051).
+If you are using the developed toolkit, please cite our paper [PyIT2FLS: An open-source Python framework for flexible and scalable development of type 1 and interval type 2 fuzzy logic models](https://www.sciencedirect.com/science/article/pii/S235271102500113X).

 BibTeX:

-    @misc{haghrah2019pyit2fls,
+    @article{haghrah2025pyit2fls,
-        title={PyIT2FLS: A New Python Toolkit for Interval Type 2 Fuzzy Logic Systems}, author={Amir Arslan Haghrah and Sehraneh Ghaemi},
+        title={PyIT2FLS: An open-source Python framework for flexible and scalable development of type 1 and interval type 2 fuzzy logic models}, author={Haghrah, Amir Arslan and Ghaemi, Sehraneh and Badamchizadeh, Mohammad Ali}, journal={SoftwareX},
-        year={2019},
+        volume={30},
-        eprint={1909.10051},
+        pages={102146},
-        archivePrefix={arXiv},
+        year={2025},
-        primaryClass={eess.SY}
+        publisher={Elsevier}
     }

 MLA:

-    Haghrah, Amir Arslan, and Sehraneh Ghaemi.
-"PyIT2FLS: A New Python Toolkit for Interval Type 2 Fuzzy Logic Systems." arXiv preprint arXiv:1909.10051 (2019).
+    Haghrah, Amir Arslan, Sehraneh Ghaemi, and Mohammad Ali Badamchizadeh.
+"PyIT2FLS: An open-source Python framework for flexible and scalable development of type 1 and interval type 2 fuzzy logic models."
+SoftwareX 30 (2025): 102146.

 ## Installation